iizotov/aws-tech-summit-lab/README.md

 ## Failing over Aurora
 First of all, to reduce reliance on the AWS Control Plane for recovery we need to leverage health checks whenever possible.
 Route 53 Private Hosted Zone in Sydney is the first one we need to update.
 Go to the [Route53 Hosted Zones console](https://us-east-1.console.aws.amazon.com/route53/v2/hostedzones#) and locate the hosted zone for Sydney.

-Currently we have a simple CNAME record for `db.wordpress.lan` that - if you look carefully - points to Aurora's read only endpoint in Sydney.
+Currently we have a CNAME record for `db.wordpress.lan` that - if you look carefully - points to Aurora's read only endpoint in Sydney and uses a "Simple routing" policy.

 <img src="img/r53-phz-chame.png" >